Award-winning assistant professor, Danielle Deavours, joined the Samford University Department of Communication and Media in August 2022.

 Deavours has been recognized by the Association of Education in Journalism and Mass Communication (AEJMC), BEA, the Freedom Forum, and Poynter for her teaching skills.
 She currently serves as the 2022-2023 vice chair of the AEJMC Broadcast and Mobile Journalism Division.
 She is also vice chair of the BEA Interactive Media and Emerging Technology Division, as well as a co-chair for the IMET student category in the BEA Festival of Media Arts.
 She is a member of and has presented research at the International Communication Association, the National Communication Association, AEJMC, BEA, Poynter, Alabama Communication Association, and the Florida Communication Association.
 She received seven top faculty paper awards from AEJMC and BEA in the past two years, as well as eight awards for creative work since 2019.
 She was named the 2020 Vincent T. Wasklewski Award scholar, given to one graduate student each year.
 She has been recognized as a Lillian Kopenhaver Center Fellow for early career academic women, and a Knight Foundation PhDigital Fellow for her work in emerging media.
 Deavours is also an editorial board member for the academic journal Electronic News.

-Deavours will be receiving the 2022 Emerging Scholar Award from the Nonverbal Communication Division of the National Communication Association annual conference in November 2022.
+Deavours received the 2022 Emerging Scholar Award from the Nonverbal Communication Division of the National Communication Association annual conference.
 The award is presented to an emerging scholar whose work contributes to the field of Nonverbal Communication, shows potential to advance the understanding of nonverbal communication in interesting ways and reveals a commitment to contributing to the discipline through engagement and professional service.

 Deavours lives in Hoover, Alabama with her husband Patrick, daughter Skylar, and two dogs Riggs and Jammer.
 When not working, she’s watching her daughter play softball, reading, or at Disney World.
 She is a member, women’s bible study teacher, and middle school leader at Hunter Street Baptist Church.